SIMULIA Abaqus Performance Article

 Output is one of the most common hidden performance killers.
 Writing large field outputs too frequently can add significant time, especially for long nonlinear runs.

-Quick improvements:
+Quick improvements

-• Reduce field output frequency for large models
+Reduce field output frequency

-• Avoid generating large print files unless needed
+Avoid oversized print files

 A simple rule is to record what will be used to make decisions, not everything that is available.